Dietrich Hrabak: Aerial victory claims

 According to US historian David T. Zabecki, Hrabak was credited with 125 aerial victories.
-Spick also lists Hrabak with 125 aerial victories, claimed in 820 combat missions, 109 of which on the Eastern Front and 16 on the Western Front.
+Spick also lists Hrabak with 125 aerial victories, claimed in 820 combat missions, 109 of which on the Eastern Front and 16 on the Western Front, and a mission-to-claim ratio of 6.56.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 125 aerial victory claims, all of which confirmed.
 This number includes 109 on the Eastern Front and 16 on the Western Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 54291".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.